 New magic-users start the game with a spell book containing Read Magic, one spell rolled at random, and one spell chosen by the player.
 Upon gaining the ability to cast a higher tier of spells, assume the character, by hook or by crook, acquires a new spell book containing one chosen and one random spell of that level.
-Choose new spells for level advancement from the lists in Men & Magic, even if spells from the supplements (Greyhawk, etc.) exist in the campaign.
+Choose new spells from the magic-user spell list in Advanced Labyrinth Lord.
 Additional spells must be researched by the character, found in dusty dungeon vaults, or looted from the corpses of enemy casters.

 Woe for the magic-user who loses his spell books!
 The cost of recreating a spell book matches that of researching its spells, although the time is less and success assured.

-The few days between delves into the dungeon allow enough leisure to scribe one scroll or brew one potion of any spell the caster knows.
+The few days between delves into the dungeon allow enough leisure to scribe one scroll or brew one potion of a spell the character can cast.

 Magic-users produce either scrolls or potions.
 Clerics only make potions.